HoustonRuby/rails_girls/03_messages/00_README.md

 $ rake db:migrate
 ```

-What we are doing is telling  something called `rake` to "migrate" the new information we've made about how Chirps are structured into the database.
+What we are doing is telling  something called `rake` to *migrate* the new information we've made about how Chirps are structured into the *database*.

 Now, we should see this in our terminal: